Brooks Elementary School

 - Category Attribute

-- The teacher population of 42 teachers has declined by 6% over five school years.
+- The teacher population of 45 teachers has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 - Brooks Elementary School is ranked within the top 20% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 19:1 has decreased from 22:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|